micmejia/bible-dump/NKJV/2 Samuel/2 Sam 1.md

 Tell _it_ not in Gath, Proclaim _it_ not in the streets of Ashkelon-- Lest the daughters of the Philistines rejoice, Lest the daughters of the uncircumcised triumph.

 ###### 21
 "O mountains of Gilboa, _Let there be_ no dew nor rain upon you, Nor fields of offerings.
-For the shield of the mighty is [^d]cast away there!
+For the shield of the mighty is cast away there!
 The shield of Saul, not anointed with oil.

 ###### 22
 From the blood of the slain, From the fat of the mighty, The bow of Jonathan did not turn back, And the sword of Saul did not return empty.